Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Lunch: Lentil-olive oil salad (arugula, tomatoes, feta) plus roasted carrots; sparkling water.

-Snack: Cottage cheese with pineapple or a bowl of edamame and green tea.
+Snack: Cottage cheese with pineapple, or a bowl of edamame and green tea.

 Dinner: Salmon (or tofu) over barley-mushroom pilaf with garlicky sautéed greens; EVOO-lemon drizzle.